-All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the Federation can occur between children outside of each school.
+All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the schools within the Federation and/or can occur between children outside of our schools.
 All staff, but especially the designated safeguarding leads should consider whether children are at risk of abuse or exploitation in situations outside their families.